JuliaLang/julia/doc/manual/metaprogramming.rst

     julia> eval(ex)
     3

+Every :ref:`module <man-modules>` has its own ``eval`` function that evaluates expressions in its global scope.
-Expressions passed to ``eval`` are not limited to returning values — they can also have side-effects that alter the state of the top-level evaluation environment:
+Expressions passed to ``eval`` are not limited to returning values — they can also have side-effects that alter the state of the enclosing module's environment:

 .. doctest::